Advocacy at EFF – Rainey Reitman

 One interesting thing about privacy law in the United States is that people tend to think that there is a law protecting all their public data.

-Rainey: These kind of laws are going to happen most often on the state level.
+Rainey: These kinds of laws are going to happen most often on the state level.
 If you’re concerned about it, you have to see what your specific state has in place to protect the privacy of your information.
 I know that there are at least a few states that have very strong privacy protection around that data, and I know other states that do not.

 One interesting thing about privacy law in the United States is that people tend to think that there is a law protecting all their public data.
 Like one big law that’s making sure that the government isn’t accessing it without proper authority, and that is not giving away to other companies and there isn’t a law like that in the US.
-Instead we have piecemeal laws that cover different types of data in different types of situations.
+Instead, we have piecemeal laws that cover different types of data in different types of situations.
 It means that especially for new technology often you’re looking at the state level and asking if my state has caught up with the current technology and has enacted something or is it lagging behind.

 Wesley: So is there’s no HIPAA equivalent for protecting your general data?